Daniellexzd/Daniellexzd.github.io/_news/2024-12-13-newsounds.md

 related_posts: false
 ---

-A first-author study on phonetic recalibration has been presented at LabPhon20 in Montreal!
+A first-author study on phonetic recalibration has been accepted for a poster presentation at LabPhon20 in Montreal!